julien-blanchard/underground-tapes-soundtrack/README.md

 Currently, `104` of the `156` total tracks are covered.
 All of these songs you can listen to on **YouTube**, **SoundCloud**, or **Bandcamp** for free.

+Thanks to Brent White, you can find a playlist for all the **YouTube** songs [here](https://www.youtube.com/playlist?list=PLXJuuO0CEUpw869L3ks3LXCY5BdfddW0N).

 ## About this repository

 * [FAQ](#faq)